 Depending on your location, getting to and from the office can be a challenge, and in some cases, expensive.
 If it's not already mandatory in your city to offer transit assistance to employees, it's a great way to eliminate the daily stress associated with getting to and from work.

 Are you already offering a car rental stipend for employees during work trips?
 It might be worth considering a car rental upgrade as a reward for a big contribution.

 Employee rewards don't have to be given on an individual basis.
 There are a bunch of rewards you can offer to help inspire stronger bonds between coworkers, which is an incredibly valuable asset for both them and the organization as a whole.

 Happy hours are a great way to get everyone together outside of the office in a more neutral and relaxed setting.
-It doesn't necessarily have to be at a bar, or include alcohol -- the real goal here is to provide an environment that gives everyone an opportunity to kick off their shoes and get to know each other better.
+It doesn't necessarily have to be at a bar, or include alcohol — the real goal here is to provide an environment that gives everyone an opportunity to kick off their shoes and get to know each other better.